-Is it safe to bring my puppy before she’s had all her shots?
+Is it safe to bring my puppy before they've had all their shots?

 The disease risk to puppies in class is minimal, and the benefits of attending are huge and important.
 Under-socialized puppies are at much greater risk for becoming fearful or aggressive as adults.
 The American Veterinary Society of Animal Behavior recommends puppies begin socialization before they are fully vaccinated and “In general, puppies can start puppy socialization classes as early as 7-8 weeks of age.
 Enrolling in puppy classes prior to three months of age can be an excellent means of improving training, strengthening the human-animal bond, and socializing puppies in an environment where risk of illness can be minimized.”